Links on Android Authority may earn us a commission. Learn more.

-The first is the Android Open Source Project (AOSP), which is the project where Google release the Android source code.
-While it is possible to use this source code to build a functioning operating system that you can install on a smartphone or tablet, the end result would be lacking functionality that most users expect from their Android experience, most notably Google Mobile Services (GMS).
-GMS is the collection of Google apps and APIs that, for many users, are a fundamental part of the Android experience, in the same way that iTunes and the App Store are a fundamental part of the macOS experience.
-AOSP is open source, but the experience that your typical end-user expects from Android, isn’t provided by AOSP.
+The first is the Android Open Source Project (AOSP), which is maintained by Google but free to use by anybody.
+While it is possible to use this source code to build a functioning operating system that you can install on a smartphone or tablet, the end result will lack the functionality that most users expect from their Android experience.
+This includes Google Mobile Services (GMS).
+GMS includes Google apps and APIs that, for many users, have become a fundamental part of the Android experience.
+AOSP is open-source, but the experience that your typical end-user expects from Android isn’t provided by AOSP.

 Most of the arguments for and against classifying Android as Linux apply to both interpretations of Android, but there are a few instances where the answer differs, depending on whether you define Android as AOSP, or as the operating system that ships on your typical Android smartphone or tablet.

 There’s really only one argument in favor of classifying Android as Linux, but it’s a strong one: every Android smartphone or tablet contains a Linux kernel.
 You can even see what version of the kernel is installed on your device, by opening its ‘Settings’ app and navigating to About Device > Software info.

 Android runs the Linux kernel, but doesn't have everything else you'd expect from a Linux distro.